Featured Blog Posts

 Things To Consider About Pregnancy

 Consider what it will feel like to place some of your own dreams on hold or experience them differently.
-Finishing college, settling into a new home or starting a new job or business will be a lot more difficult with a baby in tow.
+Finishing college, settling into a new home or starting a new job or business will be a lot more difficult if you’re also supporting a child.
 These are all crucial considerations that you should think about and discuss with your partner, friends, family and health care provider before becoming pregnant.
-Your whole life will change, so being ready is key.
+Your whole life will change, so being ready and setting your timing is key.

 Even when you have the money or the help you need, babies and children require an incredible amount of time and energy.
 Placing a child’s physical and emotional needs before your own is a necessity.
 Do you have a support system in place to help support you as a new parent?
 Who will help you out when you need a break?
 Being the best parent you can be means knowing how and when to ask for help, and having friends and family in place who will be there for you.

 As the baby grows, so do his or her needs, and money is just one part of it.
 Children and toddlers need plenty of exercise, healthy food and enriching experiences in order to thrive and grow.
 The first few years of a child’s life are when rapid brain growth and development occurs.
 This is the time to help your child reach full potential, so read lots of books, sing, dance and provide a healthy and stimulating life.
 This also means building a strong environment that nurtures safety and emotional security for your child.

 On average, a new baby will cost parents about $10,000 during his or her first year of life.
 And those costs go up significantly if a baby needs equipment for special needs or health care services.
 If you want to find out how much it costs to have a baby, you can discover the true first-year total with this eye-opening calculator.